KeenanLukeOM/alchemix-v3-docs/docs/user/concepts/liquidations.md

 - **Liq LTV** – the red marker shows the liquidation threshold right now.
 If MYT ever records a loss, the marker slides left to reflect the reduced backing.
 If your current LTV remains below this marker, you will not be liquidated.

 Day-to-day most users will never see a liquidation.
 If MYT vaults experience a loss, these mechanisms ensure losses are covered in a transparent and proportional way.

+Users are encouraged to study the makeup of the MYT, as well as the risk categories.
+The DAO sets a maximum % of the MYT that may be allocated to high and medium risk categories.
+This allows users to set LTVs below liquidation thresholds based on those makeups.

+TODO

+The current settings are as follows:
+etc